goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 .. [#commit_for_multidatabase] We commit before we do the next step as a
     good practice, in case the queue is from a different database than the root.
-See the `Tips and Tricks`_ section for a discussion about why putting the queue in another database might be a good idea.
+See the configuration sections for a discussion about why putting the queue in another database might be a good idea.

     Rather than committing the transaction,